 Conversation topics can be broad, or focused on a particular element of home – for example, the importance of pets for wellbeing, or difficulties in rental application processes.

-If you would like to host a conversation about home for your organisation or team, call 8415 6210 or email [email protected]
+If you would like to host a conversation about home for your organisation or team, email [email protected]